Fibre bundle framework for unitary quantum fault tolerance: A geometric picture for unitary evolutions of QECCs

 \subsubsection{Unitary evolution of codewords as paths in $\bigvecbund$}

 We wish to consider the action of a unitary evolution of $\Cvect{N}$ on the space of codewords $\bigvecbund$.
 Let us first briefly consider the action of one single unitary operator $U \in \U{N}$ on the space.
-Let $u = (C,w)$ be a codeword (namely a generic element) in $\bigvecbund$.
+Let $u = (C,w)$ be a codeword in $\bigvecbund$.
 The action of $U$ results in the new codeword $(U(C), U(w))$, which stands for ``the vector $U(w)$ in the code $U(C)$''.
-We see that a unitary action by $U$ maps any fibre $F_C$ of $\bigvecbund$ to the fibre $F_{U(C)}$, so $U$ induces a smooth\footnote{The smooth action of $G = \U{N}$ on the topological space $F = \Cvect{K}$ guarantees the smoothness within fibres, and the smoothness of the action across fibres follows from the fact that a unitary $U$ maps the fibre over $C$ to the fibre over $U(C)$.} bundle map from $\bigvecbund$ to itself, which we call $f_U$.
-The map $f_U$ is actually a diffeomorphism (for $U$ unitary/invertible) because it is also invertible, with inverse given by $f_{U^{-1}}$.
+We see that a unitary action by $U$ maps any fibre $F_C$ of $\bigvecbund$ to the fibre $F_{U(C)}$, so $U$ induces a smooth\footnote{The smooth action of $G = \U{N}$ on the topological space $F = \Cvect{K}$ guarantees the smoothness within fibres, and the smoothness of the action across fibres follows from the fact that a unitary $U$ maps the fibre over $C$ to the fibre over $U(C)$ and Corollary \ref{cor:smoothGrass}.} bundle map from $\bigvecbund$ to itself, which we call $f_U$.
+Since $U$ is invertible, the map $f_U$ is actually a diffeomorphism as it is also invertible, with inverse given by $f_{U^{-1}}$.

 Now, let $U(t)$ be a unitary evolution and let $(C, w)$ be a codeword in the reference code $C$.
 If we define

 we see that $\eta^{\{U\}}(t)$ is a path in the bundle $\bigvecbund$ which projects via the bundle projection $\pi$ to the path $\gamma(t) = U(t) (C)$ in the base Grassmannian manifold.